matthewmueller/rfcs/text/0000-migrations.md

 }
 ```

 The user then executes the `prisma migrate` command.
-The migrate command sends the datamodel to the migration engine, which then automatically migrates the database to the new datamodel.
+This command sends the datamodel to the migration engine, which then automatically migrates the database to the new datamodel.

 Every time the user does changes in the datamodel.prisma, a simple `prisma migrate` updates the underlying database schema.
 This is how migrations with Prisma work as of the time of writing.

 Let's say the developer using Prisma now runs the application in production and 100,000 users register for the app.
 She finds out, that she wants to turn the single `name` field into a `firstName` and `lastName` field, which both ultimately should be required.

-The following steps are how this situation can be solved with the old and new migrations system:
+The migration of the database could be solved with the following steps both in the old and new migrations system:

 1. Introduce the `firstName` and `lastName` field for the `User` type, run `prisma migrate`.
 2. Update the application code to use the `firstName` and `lastName` fields when creating new users.